anywhichway/watchlight/README.md

 can be run by both loading an HTML file and running the command `node examplefilename.js`.
 The HTML files just load the same JavaScript files that are fed to NodeJS on the command line.

+## Psuedo Classes

+`Watchlight` makes extensive use of `Proxy` or other constructs around objects and functions you provide.
+These constructs supplement the behavior of your functions and classes, but `instanceof` will only be true for your original symbols.
+To attempt to make the documentation clear we use the concept of a psuedo-class.
+A psuedo-class is a capitalized entity for which you can't use `instanceof` to check if something is an instance of the capitalized entity.

+The psuedo-classes include:

+* ReactiveObject
+* Observer
+* Rule
+* Partial
+* Sheet
+* Dimension
+* Cell

 ## Reactive Objects and Constructors

 Reactive objects can have <a href="#event-listeners">event listeners</a> attached, be the subject of